Otho-Corpus Gospels: Surviving fragments

 In many of the insular gospels, such as the Lindisfarne Gospels, and the Book of Kells, each Gospel has an Evangelist portrait before the Gospel.
-In many other insular gospels, such as the Book of Durrow and the Echternach Gospels the portrait is replaced by a full page miniature of the Evangelist's symbol.
-Folio 27 recto (see illustration at left) in the British Library, which is one of the best preserved pages of this manuscript, contains the image of the lion of Mark.
+In many other insular gospels, such as the Book of Durrow and the Echternach Gospels, the portrait is replaced by a full page miniature of the Evangelist's symbol.
+Folio 27 recto (see illustration on the left) in the British Library, which is one of the best preserved pages of this manuscript, contains the image of the lion of Mark.
 This page bears a remarkable stylistic similarity to the corresponding page in the Echternach Gospels, (see here) and gives a hint as to the quality of the manuscript before the fire.

 Astle's copy

 A copy of a page of the prefatory material for Mark was made in 1725 for the Earl of Oxford, and used by Thomas Astle for his book The Origin and Progress of Writing, which was published in 1784.
 The letters at the top of the page were display capitals, which were used to begin major sections of text.
-Farther down the page there is a second set of capitals in a different style which are surrounded by a block of small red dots.
-At the bottom of the page the scribe of the copy included a "sampler" of letter forms found in the manuscript which was not found on the original page.
-Astle's manuscript containing the copy is also in the British Library (MS Stowe 1061, fol.
+Further down the page there is a second set of capitals in a different style which are surrounded by a block of small red dots.
+At the bottom of the page the scribe of the copy included a "sampler" of letter forms found in the manuscript which was not located on the original page.
+Astle's manuscript containing the copy is also in the British Library (Stowe MS 1061, fol.
 36r).